MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ### Exercise 1 - Disabling Security Defaults

+# RobertS -- This lab cannot work; because we have created at least on Conditional Access Policy earlier.
+So we either need to move it much earlier in the list of labs; and we would need to remove the default Conditional Access policy that this tenant has on Skillable.
+I know this an already existing lab.
+Without disabling existing conditional access polocies, turning on Security Default, going through the polocies, and then turning it back off, I don't know how much value there is.
+I  had this as a lab because there are two question on the exam.

 #### Task 1 - Turn off security defaults

 To enable security defaults in your directory: